LewisSchmidtke/LewisSchmidtke/README.md

 ###

 <p align="left">
-✨ Self-taught programmer with 2 years of experience in ML/AI.
+✨ Self-taught programmer with 2 years of experience in ML/AI and Data Science.
 <br>📚 Bachelor of Science in Mechanical Engineering from RWTH.
 <br>🎲 Fun fact: I spend a lot of time riding my road bike and running.
 </p>